chrisgurney/chrisgurney.ca/src/md/work-pm.md

 > - Employer: DevBBQ
 > - My Role: Product Manager

-wayHire.io - Connecting Employers and Talented Individuals wayHire provides select, passive candidates with discreet, career development opportunities with desirable employers.
+WayHire provides select, passive candidates with discreet, career development opportunities with desirable employers.
 Decide what employers or individual opportunities would interest you, sit back, and wait for your next move to come to you!

 [Details...](#details-wayhire){: data-toggle=collapse}